-Forty dead, 20 seriously wounded in New Zealand mosque shootings
+Forty dead, 20 seriously wounded in NZ mosque shootings

 Radio New Zealand quoted a witness inside the mosque saying he heard shots fired and at least four people were lying on the ground and “there was blood everywhere”.

 Ardern said 30 people were killed at the Al Noor mosque, the city’s main mosque, and another 10 at a mosque in the suburb of Linwood.
+It was not immediately clear if the attacks were carried out by the same man.

-“This is one of New Zealand’s darkest days,” she said.
+“This is one of New Zealand’s darkest days,” Ardern said.

-New Zealand’s Police Commissioner Mike Bush said four people - three men and a woman - had been taken into custody.
+Police Commissioner Mike Bush said four people had been taken into custody.

 Australian Prime Minister Scott Morrison said one of the men in custody was Australian.